 All In

-Despite his wartime experience, his appointment was more to secure New York's support for the Cause than to utilize his military potential.
-This kind of regional quid pro quo was common and engaged in to ensure the disparate colonies were "all in."
-Virginia's Colonel George Washington had edged out Massachusetts John Hancock as commander-in-chief of the Army for the same reason.
+Despite his wartime experience, his appointment was more about securing New York's support for the Cause than leveraging his military skills.
+This kind of regional quid pro quo was common and used to ensure that the different colonies were "all in."
+Virginia's Colonel George Washington had edged out Massachusetts' John Hancock as commander-in-chief of the Army for the same reason.

 John Hancock